nohharri/tdpba/_posts/2018-02-06-expansion-draft.md

 ## Andrew Lee - G
 ### <span style="color: #3284BF">UCLA</span>
+Lee has recently purchased his first basketball 28 years into his adult life.
+While he does have a newfound passion for the game, consider him a late 10 - 16th pick.

 ## Chris Young - F
 ### <span style="color: #0021A5">University of Florida</span>